 4.1.
 The number of dives in a package is an estimate based on normal diving circumstances and is not a guarantee.
 There is no entitlement to a price reduction or repayment for:

 - adverse weather conditions

 - Distance / inaccessibility of the dive site

 5. Obligations of the customer

 5.2.
-The customer undertakes to be physically, emotionally and mentally prepared and able to participate in the activities for which they have signed up.
-Any resulting injury or discomfort due to incapacity shall not constitute grounds for a complaint or a refund.
+The customer undertakes to be physically, emotionally, and mentally prepared and able to participate in the activities for which they have signed up.
+Any resulting injury or discomfort due to incapacity cannot constitute grounds for a complaint or a refund.

 5.3.
 The Company may prohibit anyone from participating in one or more dives on which they are physically, mentally or emotionally incapable of diving, demonstrate a clear lack of respect for applicable rules and regulations, deal with or harm marine life, consume alcohol between dives, or fail to adhere to general international standards and practices for safe diving.

-6. Force majeure
+6. Force Majeure

 6.1.
-The company reserves the right to change, delay and / or cancel diving arrangements if the distance or inaccessibility of the diving destination, local customs, acts of God (including fire, pandemic situations, floods, earthquakes, storms, hurricanes or other natural disasters) War, political unrest and other hostilities (regardless of whether war is declared) or other technical difficulties make the agreements unsafe, dangerous and / or impracticable.
+The company reserves the right to change, delay and / or cancel diving arrangements if the distance or inaccessibility of the diving destination, local customs, acts of God (including fire, pandemic situations, floods, earthquakes, storms, hurricanes, or other natural disasters) War, political unrest and other hostilities (regardless of whether the war is declared) or other technical difficulties make the agreements unsafe, dangerous and / or impracticable.